marc2k3/rtfm/docs/docs/guides/font-rgb.md

 ### $font

-This is not a common function and is exclusive to `JScript Panel 64`.
+This is not a common function and is exclusive to `JScript Panel`.
 It takes up to 6 values.

 `$font(name,size,weight,style,underline,strikethrough)`